Primary Responsibilities of a Guardian of the

-The purpose of this article is to inform a Plenary Guardian of the Person about his/her primary obligations and is written directly to such Guardians.
+The purpose of this article is to inform a Plenary Guardian of the Person about his/her primary obligations.
 Click here to see my companion article about the primary responsibilities of a Guardian of the Estate.
 However, this article cannot be exhaustive as every Disabled Person’s needs are somewhat different.
 Also, if a Limited Guardian is appointed, that Limited Guardian's duties are restricted to those specifically mentioned by Court Order.
 Be sure to consult with your attorney or Guardian ad Litem about your specific circumstances.
 This article presumes that a Plenary Guardian, without any limitation, has been appointed.

 As Guardian of the Person, you are now an officer of the Court who has legal custody of a Disabled Person.
 It is your Court-appointed responsibility to tend to the Disabled Person’s day-to-day needs regarding his/her care, comfort, health, placement (i.e., residence), education and support, as appropriate.
 As Guardian of the Person, you also determine who may visit with the Disabled Person.
 However, if you refuse to allow reasonable visitation to an adult child, spouse, adult grandchild, parent, or adult sibling, such persons can file a Petition with the Court to try to reverse or modify certain visitation decisions.